Chitrank7/CODSOFT/README.md

-📘 Java Internship Tasks – Codesoft
+📘 Java Internship Tasks – CodSoft

-This repository contains my solutions to the internship tasks in Java Programming, assigned as part of my internship at Codesoft.
+This repository contains my solutions to the internship tasks in Java Programming, assigned as part of my internship at CodSoft.
 Each task demonstrates a specific concept of Java, including file handling, OOP, input validation, and more.